MikeM711/React-YouTube-Comment-Section-Scraper/README.md

 # React Youtube Comment Section Scraper
 A full stack application that scrapes and filters YouTube comments of a particular video, using Node.js, Express.js, React.js, Puppeteer and Socket.IO.

-This application scrapes YouTube comments with Chrome Headless (using Google's [Puppeteer](https://github.com/GoogleChrome/puppeteer)), instead of using the YouTube API.
+This application scrapes YouTube comments with Chromium Headless (using Google's [Puppeteer](https://github.com/GoogleChrome/puppeteer)), instead of using the YouTube API.
 It also relays real-time progress messages to the client using Socket.IO, for an appropriate user-experience.
 Data and progress is displayed to the client, using React.js.

 Once the client has received the comment section data, the user is able to filter comments and replies by: video creator, number of likes, word phrases, username, and date.
 Filtering is displayed instantly.
 Using multiple filters will be chained together for a more specific result.